 CFS can make you feel helpless, guilty, confused, angry, sad, or worthless.
 As your symptoms linger, you may find that your family, friends, and employer are getting impatient.
-You may have to deal with people who don’t understand that the symptoms are not all in your head.
+You may have to deal with people who do not understand that the symptoms are not all in your head.
 Although there are many things that you need to do, you may feel that you don’t have the mental or physical strength required to do them.
 But remember, prolonged rest may only make thinks worse.

 During this time, you need to take good care of yourself and make some adjustments in your lifestyle.
 Here are some tips:

 Some days you will feel better than others.
 On good days, you may try to make up for all the things you can’t do on the days when you have less energy.
-By the end of the day, you are exhausted, and then you spend the next two days in bed.
+By the end of the day, you are exhausted, and then you spend the next 2 days in bed.
 When you have another good day, the pattern repeats itself.

 If you were very active before your illness and engaged in competitive sports, it may be difficult for you to choose activities that don’t require as much energy.
 So choose a few activities that you enjoy, but use moderation.
 Some exercise is good, even if it is only stretching.
 When you're sick is not the best time to engage in competitive sports.
 Rather than lots of physical activities, this is probably a good time to concentrate on some old or new hobbies requiring less physical exertion.